-Today we live in a era vastly different than any other time in human history, this fact has largely been driven in by the advent of modern technology.
-Technology that has democratized information and empowered demographics previously left in the shadows.
-Above all technology in this era has given women at large a voice that was previously shuttered and ignored.
-Allowing women across the world and especially in Africa create impact and exercise influence like no other time before.
-Below are a small sample of that new empowered cohort!
+Today, we live in an era vastly different from any other time in human history which has largely been driven by the advent of modern technology.
+Technology has democratized information and empowered demographics previously left in the shadows.
+Above all, tech in this era has given women at large a voice that was previously shuttered and ignored.
+This allows women across the world and especially in Africa, to create impact and exercise influence like never before.

 Natalie Bitature – Musana Carts, Kampala, Uganda

 Musana Carts has used frugal innovation to develop environmentally friendly, solar-powered vending carts.
 With a price point of $400, each Musana Cart saves 3,000 tons of carbon emissions and improves the health of cities by eliminating pollution from charcoal and kerosene stoves.

 Ernestina Appiah is a 38 year-old social entrepreneur and the founder of the Ghana Code Club an after school activity program being organized in all basic schools in Ghana for children between the ages of 9-18.
 The NGO works with ICT teachers from each school by creating projects and training them to meet goals and objectives.
 These projects teach children how to program by showing them how to make computer games, animations and websites.
 Ernestina was listed on BBC inspirational women for 2015.
 She worked as a secretary for an IT firm and that is where her love for IT began.
 With a small sum of money and resilience Ernestina decided to get in touch with a web designer who introduced her to basics of HTML from there the rest was history.